Travelling by car

 Parking for Blue Badge Holders in Blue Badge designated Car Parks is FREE and a blue badge is required to be displayed at all times when the vehicle is parked.

-Patients and visitors who are exempt from car parking charges should contact Security (01244 365128) if they have parked in our main visitor car parks 1 & 2.
+Patients and visitors who are exempt from car parking charges should visit the Security Office located on G9 corridor with their blue badge or exemption certificate if you have parked in our main visitor car parks 1 & 2 and require a free exit.

 Parking at the rear of the hospital (Haygarth Unit)